Last year in March 2003, I got a chance to write an article for PC Quest Magazine. The article was on “Office XP PIA from Winforms”.

 Writing a new .NET WinForms application?
-Need a spell checker or a formula is driven grid control?
+Need a spell checker or a formula driven grid control?
 When I said I am sure you thought of MS Word and MS Excel.
 Won’t it be great if you can reuse the huge functionalities found in MS Office and also control them from your .NET application?.
-That’s exactly what Office XP Automation and Office XP PIA allow you to do.
+That’s exactly what Office XP Automation and Office XP PIA allows you to do.

 Using Office built-in objects has benefits for everyone.
-As a developer, you don’t need to buy any expensive third-party controls.
+As a developer you don’t need to buy any expensive third-party controls.
 Your end users are already familiar with Office Interface and there is no relearning for them.

 Office COM Interfaces

 MS Office for years has provided hundreds of reusable COM (Microsoft Common Object Model) APIs.
 Developers used these objects to extend or Automate Office in countless ways.
 But how on earth, can you use these COM objects in your .NET projects?.
-Clearly .NET compilers don’t understand COM type libraries (like the common TLB files, found in Visual Basic 6.0), in fact, they only understand .NET metadata.
+Clearly .NET compilers don’t understand COM type libraries (like the common TLB files, found in Visual Basic 6.0), in fact they only understand .NET metadata.
 Therefore, to make a COM component available in the .NET world, we need to create “metadata” information.
-Generating metadata manually for all Office XP objects is going to be a daunting task.
+Generating metadata manually for the all Office XP objects is going to be a daunting task.